Instructions for Preparing Your Budget

 Use these categories in the "Category of expense" column in your itemized budget.

-- Supplies Supplies associated with student research efforts will be covered/reimbursed.
-This includes, but is not limited to, such things as: chemicals, glassware, flagging tape, and inexpensive pieces of equipment (e.g., tape measures).
+- supplies: Supplies associated with student research efforts will be covered.
+Supplies should be ordered through the Biology Department, not purchased out of pocket.
+Supplies include but are not limited to such things as: chemicals, glassware, flagging tape, and inexpensive pieces of equipment (e.g., tape measures).
 Please note that we will not reimburse express shipping charges except in cases where items can only be shipped by express mail, so place orders early!

 Overnight camping fees for fieldwork will be reimbursed as part of travel costs.
 Additional costs (e.g., meals) incurred while conducting fieldwork will be reimbursed.
 Other transportation costs (trains, buses, rented cars) will be considered.
 If you anticipate having unusually high travel costs (i.e., you need to take a charter air flight to Fiji on short notice) associated with your research, consult your advisor about seeking additional funding sources.